On This Page

 1. Ingests data from one or more supported Sources.

-3. Organizes your data into Datasets.
+3. Organizes the data into Search Datasets.

 4. Drops expired data when its retention period is up.